by Christin Brown | Septiembre 27, 2018 | News Releases

 The expansion plan will extend its footprint from 10,460 square feet to 21,500 while expanding capacity from 36 chairs to 60.
 It will improve patient experience while preserving and growing Fox Chase’s market share in the delivery of chemotherapy.
 As a leading employer and healthcare provider in the Greater Philadelphia region, Fox Chase Cancer Center generates significant revenue, opportunity and services for local citizens.

-Fox Chase expects to implement the Infusion Center expansion in three phases with design plans to be approved in June 2018 and construction to begin in September 2018.
+Fox Chase expects to implement the Infusion Center expansion in three phases with design plans to be approved in Junio 2018 and construction to begin in Septiembre 2018.

 The Redevelopment Assistance Capital Program (RACP) is a Commonwealth grant program administered by the Office of the Budget for the acquisition and construction of regional economic, cultural, civic, recreational and historical improvement projects.
 RACP projects are authorized in the Redevelopment Assistance section of a Capital Budget Itemization Act, have a regional or multi-jurisdictional impact, and generate substantial increases or maintain current levels of employment, tax revenues, or other measures of economic activity.